mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/JAXB.md

-## JAX-RS Generation from RAML (raml-to-jaxrs)
-# JAXB annotations for raml types.
+## JAXB annotations for RAML types

 JAXB annotations are pretty simply used.
 There is an example project [here](examples/maven-examples/jaxb-example).

-#Properties
+### Properties
 Annotation | Placement |
 -----------|:----------|
-@XmlAccessorType | The JAXB plugin annotates property fields. |
+`@XmlAccessorType` | The JAXB plugin annotates property fields. |
-@XmlRootElement | Both interface and implementation are annotated as element roots.|
+`@XmlRootElement` | Both interface and implementation are annotated as element roots. |
-@XmlElement | All properties are annotated with this.
+`@XmlElement` | All properties are annotated with this. |

-# Inheritance
+### Inheritance

 Currently, inheritance is handled through JAXB.
 There are no discriminator values.
 The example used uses MOXy, and requires no special annotation.

-# Unions
+### Unions

 Unions are handled through a union class annotated as a simple JAXB object.
 Custom serializers are not necessary.